SathyaReddy515/SathyaReddy515/README.md

 - Solved **350+ DSA problems** on LeetCode
 - Achieved a **LeetCode Contest Rating of 1355**
 - Participated in **5+ Hackathons and Coding Competitions**
+- Active Member of the Artificial Intelligence Club
 - AWS Academy Graduate – Cloud Developing
 - GitHub Foundations Certified